annjose/learn-typescript/README.md

 # learn-typescript
-Repo with examples and exercises from learning typescript - through Exec Program course TypeScript Basics
+Repo with examples and exercises from learning typescript.
+The following courses are covered in this repository:
+1. TypeScript Basics by Execute Program